 Use a fire extinguisher – but only if safe.
 Attempt to fight only very small fires in initial stages.
 DO NOT attempt to extinguish any fire if it threatens your safety.
 Fires can increase in size and intensity in seconds, blocking exit paths and creating a toxic atmosphere.

-Scream out loud to inform others in the house of the fire situation.
+Scream out lout to inform others in the house of the fire situation.
 Relying on smoke alarms to inform others may be too risky as they can malfunction or have low batteries.
 Get yourself and your family members out as quickly as possible.

 Follow your fire escape plan and fire drills you’ve practiced.
 Take the safest escape route while staying as low as possible.
 Cover your nose with a shirt or damp towel.
 You might have to crawl under the smoke to avoid inhaling it.
 Note that smoke is deadlier than flames in a house fire.